steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 See also attached instructions for the cold room.

-## Office supplies
-There is a stock of office supplies in the room next to RM printer on level 3 (Niche A301-016) and a larger common AUH depot at Intersection (Krydspunkt) G101.

-## Printer
-AU printer AUH-A401-113-C-1-MFP at prt11.uni.au.dk (room A401-113)

-RM printer only available on Plan 3 (Niche A301-016)

 ## Citrix RM-system
 You log on to Citrix from AU's computer, with your region ID and MitID or use a region computer with a region ID and access card.